jimmydemx/Meituan/README.md

 # 4. Notes

+As for the privacy of data of Meituan, the database is `not` uploaded to github, Please contact the author for the database only for the non-commercial purpose.

 There are some pitfall that need to dodge,
 1, In order to use SASS, the compatibility shall be considered,since `node-sass@4.14.1` is only compatibale with `node@14.x`, node shall shift to/downgrade to `node@14.x`: